 That 2007 season was Garcia’s option year and disaster struck when he injured his throwing shoulder.
 He was probably worried that the injury would dampen his value as a free agent so he attempted to hide it from Philadelphia management and pitch his way through it.
 That proved to be a poor decision on his part as he went just 1-5 with the Phillies before finally going on the DL.
 As he feared, the injured arm ruined his chances for signing a “big” contract and he ended up accepting one-year Minor League deals first from the Tigers in 2008, the Mets in 2009, back with the White Sox in 2010 and then with the Yankees this season.

-Will he get a chance to pitch for the Yankees next year?
+Will the pitcher known as “the Chief” get a chance to pitch for the Yankees next year?
 I’d say that depends on what the Yankees decide to do with their young starting pitching prospects this spring.
 As big a contribution as Garcia and Bartolo Colon made to the Yankee’s successful 2011 regular season success, having pitchers who can get you wins in the postseason is always the priority.
 Still, Garcia made me a believer this past season in his ability to pitch effectively at the big league level.

 |SEA (6 yrs)||76||50||.603||3.89||170||169||0||9||4||0||1096.1||1035||504||474||119||389||819||1.299|

 |CHW (5 yrs)||55||31||.640||4.33||119||119||0||3||0||0||760.1||776||383||366||99||197||509||1.280|

 |NYY (2 yrs)||19||14||.576||4.29||56||42||11||0||0||0||254.0||264||127||121||34||80||185||1.354|

 |ATL (1 yr)||1||2||.333||1.65||6||3||1||0||0||0||27.1||23||5||5||2||5||20||1.024|